aspose-html/Aspose.HTML-Documentation/content/net/tutorial/_index.md

 HTML Tutorial section helps you to learn some basic HTML, including how to use HTML elements and tags, place text on a page, add images, use HTML colors, etc. This section is in progress and currently includes articles:
  - [HTML Colors](https://docs.aspose.com/html/net/tutorial/html-colors/) - In this article, you  will find information about HTML color codes for your website - HTML color names with hex color codes, RGB, RGBA, HSL and HSLA values.
- - How to Use HTML Colors - In this article, we'll cover how to add the color of your HTML text, background, border or iFrame using HEX color codes, HTML color names, RGB and HSL values.
+ - [Working with HTML Color](https://docs.aspose.com/html/net/tutorial/working-with-html-color/) - In this article, we'll cover how to add the color of your HTML text, background, or border using HTML color names, HEX color codes, RGB, RGBA, HSL and HSLA values.

 {{% alert color="primary" %}}